 January 28, 2021

-If you are an existing customer who purchased their policy between 14th March 2020 and 27th August 2020, all of our policies provide cover for:
+If you are an existing customer who purchased their policy on or after 7th March 2022, all of our policies provide cover for:

-- Emergency medical expenses if you contract COVID-19 during your trip.
+- The cost of medical expenses and repatriation in the event that you contract coronavirus during your trip.

 Making A Claim